Fraud Prevention

 What is Phishing you ask?
 Well it is not the “fishing” you are thinking of.
 Phishing is a method identity thieves use to steal your personal information.
 These identity thieves pretend to be financial institutions or companies and send spam or pop-up messages to get you to reveal your personal information.
 Here are several things you can do to help protect yourself against becoming a victim of a phishing scam:

-• Never respond to any email message asking you to confirm or validate personal or account information.
+- Never respond to any email message asking you to confirm or validate personal or account information.

-• Treat unsolicited email that claims to come from a trusted company with caution.
+- Treat unsolicited email that claims to come from a trusted company with caution.

-• If you are suspicious about an email, do not open it or click on any links.
+- If you are suspicious about an email, do not open it or click on any links.

-• Be suspicious of emails that do not greet you by name.
+- Be suspicious of emails that do not greet you by name.

-• If you see “@” in the middle of the URL, there is a good chance it is a phishing site.
+- If you see “@” in the middle of the URL, there is a good chance it is a phishing site.
 Just because you see the companies domain name in their email address, such as www.bankwithtriumph.com, does not guarantee it is actually from that company.

-• Ask yourself, “Why is the company writing to me about this?”
+- Ask yourself, “Why is the company writing to me about this?”
 If you have any doubts, call the company or go to its website on your own.

 Lottery Scams are a type of fraud that is becoming very common.
 The following is an example of how a lottery scam typically works:

 Money Transfer Agent Scams are a type of fraud that is on the rise.
 This scam happens when you are contacted via e-mail or telephone in response to a resume you have posted online.
 The person solicits you for a job as an international money transfer agent.
 They will send you official bank instruments to deposit into your personal bank account.
 You will then be required to immediately wire the proceeds out to a variety of international locations, keeping an agreed-upon amount for your services.
 It sounds easy enough, so you agree.
-As such, you follow the con’s instructions and deposit the checks and then wire the funds out.
+As such, you follow the bad actor’s instructions and deposit the checks and then wire the funds out.
 When the checks are returned as uncollected because they are all deemed counterfeit, you are left with a gaping hole in your bank account.

 An overpayment for goods or services scam could happen when you have advertised an item in an online market and are contacted by someone who is interested in making the purchase.
 They agree to pay the advertised amount, but oops, they made the check out for $3,000 more than the asking price.
 Because you seem to be such an honest individual, they trust you with these extra funds and ask you to simply deposit the check into your bank account and wire the excess to their shipper, who is arranging for pickup of the item.
 As it turns out, they are not so trusting.
 The check is counterfeit.
 As with other scams, once the check is returned as uncollected, the money is already gone, and you are left with a loss.

 Mystery shopping scams involve you receiving notification you have been selected to be a mystery shopper for XYZ Company!
 They have even sent you a cashier’s check to be used to make purchases at the chosen store locations.
 You get to shop, grade each store location, and keep the merchandise you purchase, plus get paid a fee for your services.
 They have even included a Code of Ethics disclosure!
 How can this be a scam?
 First of all, the check is counterfeit.
 You will be asked to deposit the counterfeit item into your bank account and then immediately begin your mystery shopping assignment.
 The majority of the funds provided to you in the counterfeit check will be wired out using a nationally-known wire service (Western Union or Money Gram), with the ploy that this is one of the merchants you are to grade.
+One variation may be to purchase gift cards at reputable retailers and ask you to read the codes off the card depleting the funds before the check is returned.

 Once the check is deemed to be counterfeit (about ten days after you deposit the item), the check is returned as uncollected, and your bank debits your account for the full amount of the check.
 Since you have already spent or wired the funds out, you are now in a loss situation and left to deal with a mess.